jirotubuyaki/ThunderBayesR/README.md

 where n^i_k denotes the number of the customers at a table k except for i and α is a concentration parameter.

 ### Markov Chain Monte Carlo Methods for Clustering
-Markov chain Monte Carlo (MCMC) methods [@Liu1994] are algorithmic methods to sample from posterior distributions.
-If conditional posterior distributions are given by models, it is the best way in order to acquire parameters as posterior distributions.
+Markov chain Monte Carlo (MCMC) methods[10] are algorithmic methods to sample from posterior distributions.
+If conditional posterior distributions are given by models, it is the best way in order to acquire parameters from posterior distributions.
 The algorithm for this package is given by

 Many iterations continue on below: